American Antiquarian Society

 United States

 Dr. Tara A. Bynum is a scholar of early African American literary histories before 1800 and an assistant professor of English and African American Studies at University of Iowa.
-She received her PhD in English from Johns Hopkins University and a BA in Political Science from Barnard College.
 Her book, Reading Pleasures: Everyday Black Living in Early America (2023), is part of a larger, ongoing project that thinks more deeply about how black communities in the early republic made and shaped the very meaning of nation-building in the greater New England area and beyond.
 Related essays have appeared or are forthcoming in: Early American Literature, Common Place, Legacy, J19, Criticism, American Periodicals, and African American Literature in Transition, Vol. 1, 1750-1800.
-Dr. Bynum’s work has received and is indebted to generous financial support from: Washington College’s CV Starr Center for the Study of the American Experience and the John Carter Brown Library, the National Endowment for the Humanities, Library Company of Philadelphia’s Program in African American History, Rutgers University’s Department of English, and the University of Pennsylvania’s McNeil Center for Early American Studies.
-Dr. Bynum held a AAS-National Endowment for the Humanities Fellowship at the American Antiquarian Society in 2016.
-She was elected to AAS membership in 2022.
+Bynum’s work has been supported by Washington College’s CV Starr Center for the Study of the American Experience and the John Carter Brown Library, the National Endowment for the Humanities, Library Company of Philadelphia’s Program in African American History, Rutgers University’s Department of English, and the University of Pennsylvania’s McNeil Center for Early American Studies.
+She held a National Endowment for the Humanities Fellowship at AAS in 2016 and was elected to membership in 2022.